Sudden pain in one of the knees is usually the result of overusing the knee or suddenly injuring it. In many cases, you don't need to see your GP.

 - replacing your sports shoes when necessary

-You can also try low-impact exercises, such as swimming, to improve your health and fitness without harming your knee joint.
+You can also try low-impact exercises, such as swimming, to improve your health and fitness without harming your knees.

 Anterior knee pain syndrome

-Knee pain felt at the front of the knee, around the kneecap, is called anterior knee pain syndrome.
-The cause is not understood, but it is usually made worse by sitting for prolonged periods or by climbing stairs.
+Knee pain felt at the front of the knee, around the kneecap, is called anterior knee pain or patellofemoral pain syndrome.

 Sitting between the upper and lower leg bones at the knee joint are rubbery pads of tissue called menisci.
 These cushion the bones, acting as shock absorbers.